lukasz-cpu/java-learning-materials/README.md

 - [TutorialsPoint](https://www.tutorialspoint.com/java/java_interview_questions.htm) - Collection of Java most popular interviews questions.
 Moreover this page is also good as tutorial provider for many things, eg. SQL syntax etc.

+- [Desing patterns implemenation in Java](https://github.com/iluwatar/java-design-patterns?files=1) - nearly all design patterns with explanation and implementation in Java.